matthew-robertson/Useful_things/I Learned Something Today/ComputerScience.md

 1. "For each desired change, make the change easy (warning: this may be hard), then make the easy change." - Kent Beck.
 1. Software is more than just code.
 Its history is important, and keeping it nicely maintained will pay dividends over time.
 1. Some (wrong) people will say that they do not need type safety because they use unit tests.
 These people are wrong.
 Type checks are way safer than tests can ever hope to be, and eliminate an entire category of tests which no longer need to be written.
+1. "Show me your flowcharts and conceal your tables, and I shall continue to be mystified.
+Show me your tables, and I usually won't need your flowcharts." - Mythical Man-Month (102).
+1. Conway's Law, restated by Yourdon and Constantine: "The structure of any system designed by an organization is isomorphic to the structure of the organization."
 1. If you're dealing with data that doesn't fit into memory, you have a few different techniques available to you.
   1. Get more RAM.
 This is easy, and often times cheaper than your time.
 Do this first.
   1. Compress the data's memory footprint: change ints to chars, to bools, etc...